Malawi Register Travel insurance Destinations

 An International Driving Permit is recommended.

 The local currency is the Malawi kwacha (MWK).
 Credit cards are not widely accepted outside major hotels.
 Foreign currency can be exchanged at the airport, banks and exchange houses.
-There are very few automated banking machines, even in tourist locations, and they may not accept international cards.
+There are very few ATMs, even in tourist locations, and they may not accept international cards.

 Malawi is located in a seismic zone.
-Although infrequent, earthquakes do occasionally occur.
-The most recent earthquake occurred on January 12, 2010, and measured 4.9 on the Richter scale.
-An earthquake may cause landslides in affected areas.
+Although infrequent, earthquakes do occasionally occur and may cause landslides.
 Strong aftershocks are possible up to one week after the initial quake.

 The rainy season extends from November to April.
 Secondary roads may be impassable to all but four-wheel-drive vehicles during this period.
 Keep informed of regional weather forecasts and plan accordingly.
 If intending to visit flood-affected areas, ensure that you have sufficient quantities of potable water in reserve.